grafana/mimir/docs/sources/operators-guide/deploying-grafana-mimir/jsonnet/migrating-from-consul-to-memberlist.md

 ```

 Step 1 configures components to use `multi` KV store, with `consul` as primary and `memberlist` as secondary stores.
-This step requires rollout of all components.
+This step requires rollout of all Mimir components.
-After applying this step all Mimir components will expose `/memberlist` page on HTTP admin interface, which can be used to check health of Memberlist cluster.
+After applying this step all Mimir components will expose [`/memberlist`]({{< relref "../../operators-guide/reference-http-api/index.md#memberlist-cluster" >}}) page on HTTP admin interface, which can be used to check health of Memberlist cluster.

-## Step 2: Enable mirroring
+## Step 2: Enable KV store mirroring

 ```jsonnet
 {